UoA-eResearch/hub-stack/serverless-now/README.md

 ## Deploy to AWS
 * To deploy to AWS execute (**Note:** will only deploy after all unit tests have passed):
 ```
-npm run deploy
+npm deploy
 ```

 ### Deploy to a different stage
-* By default the above command deploys to the `dev` stage
+* By default the above command deploys to the `sandbox` stage
 * You can optionally pass a `-- --stage STAGE_NAME` flag (**Note:** the extra `--`)
 ```
 npm run deploy -- --stage=test